pointcache/UnityFrustum/README.md

 # Using selection system

-Selection system consists of a FrustrumCollider and FrustrumCameraSelector working in tandem.
+Selection system consists of a FrustumCollider and FrustumCameraSelector working in tandem.
 Instructions:
-  1. Attach FrustrumCameraSelector to camera
+  1. Attach FrustumCameraSelector to camera
   2. It will auto setup the parameters in `Reset()`
-  3. Add FrustrumMeshCollider to that camera so it can receive physics events.
+  3. Add FrustumMeshCollider to that camera so it can receive physics events.
-  4. Drag FrustrumCameraSelector into `TakeParametersFrom` field of FrustrumMeshCollider, this will make it sample the mesh generator settings from it.
+  4. Drag FrustumCameraSelector into `TakeParametersFrom` field of FrustumMeshCollider, this will make it sample the mesh generator settings from it.
   5. Make both UpdateInRealtime.
   6. Any object you wish to be able to select must have a rigidbody (kinematic will do)